 Using a screwdriver or other tool, push spacer disk into open end of the pot.
-Pull gently on the sleeving to ensure the anchoring beads are snug against inside face of the spacer disk.
-Do not push on the sleeving as it may be forced back through the cap and butt against the end of the cable, preventing the compound from making an effective seal.
+Pull gently on the sleeving to ensure the anchoring beads are snug against the inside face of the spacer disk.

 Place the pot into the body of the crimping and compression tool (hand adjustable type shown) making sure that the sleeving is inserted through the center of the MI crimping tool.
-The end of the pot with the spacer disk must fit inside the three cone shaped points on the crimping plate of the MI Crimp tool.
+The end of the pot with the spacer disk must fit inside the three cone shaped points on the crimping plate of the MI crimping and compression tool.